North Portland Oregon Real Estate

 There are plenty of parks and natural areas in and around the Portland area to enjoy, no matter what your interests, and North Portland is no exception.
 From Smith and Bybee Lakes, the wildlife sanctuary between the lakes, and Woodsy Pier Park on the northern side of St. Johns to Cathedral Park just under the St. Johns Bridge and Forest Park just across the river, you’ll find gardens, hiking trails, boat docks, and a wide range of sporting activities.
 From Kelley Point Park, at the northern tip of the peninsula, you can spend hours watching in awe at the confluence of the Willamette and Columbia Rivers.
 Check out all of the North Portland's parks and even narrow your search by the amenities you’re interested in at www.portlandonline.com/parks.

-In keeping with the Portland neighborhood’s working class roots, you’ll find that the real estate in North Portland tends to be more modest.
+In keeping with the Portland neighborhood’s working class roots, you’ll find that North Portland, Oregon real estate tends to be more modest.
 Ranch-style homes, Cape Cods, and small cottages predominate, but you will find a few older bungalows and Victorians mixed in every now and then.
 The adjacent Cathedral Park neighborhood, named for its park along the Willamette River that lies under the Gothic, Cathedral-like eastern piers of St. Johns Bridge, is technically a separate neighborhood, but is considered very much a part of St. Johns due to its proximity.

 There are six elementary schools, one middle school, and one high school in St. Johns as well as an alternative education program that can be checked out at www.stjohns.edzone.net.